Partial Identification of Structural Vector Autoregressions with Non-Centred Stochastic Volatility: Introduction

 \subsection{Notation}

-We use the following notation: $\mathbf{y}$ denotes the available data, $\mathbf{I}_N$ is the identity matrix of order $N$, $\mathbf{0}_{N\times N}$ and $\boldsymbol\imath_N$ are a matrix of zeros and a vector of ones of the indicated dimensions, respectively, the operator $\diag(\cdot)$ puts the vector provided as its argument on the main diagonal of a diagonal matrix of the order corresponding to the dimension of the vector, an indicator function $\mathcal{I}(\cdot)$ takes the value of 1 if the condition provided as the argument holds and 0 otherwise, $\otimes$ denotes the Kronecker product of matrices. $A\setminus B$ defines the set with all elements of the set $A$ which are not in the set $B$. $\Gamma(\cdot)$ denotes the gamma function, and $K_n(\cdot)$ denotes the modified Bessel function of the second kind.
-The following notation is used for statistical distributions: $\mathcal{N}$ stands for a univariate normal and $\mathcal{N}_N$ for the $N$-variate normal distribution. $\mathcal{NP}$ stands for a univariate normal product while $\log\mathcal{NP}$ for the univariate log normal product distribution (to be defined in Section \ref{sec:SVprior}).
+The following notation applies to the main text and technical appendix: $\mathbf{y}$ denotes the available data, $\mathbf{I}_N$ is the identity matrix of order $N$, $\mathbf{0}_{N\times N}$ and $\boldsymbol\imath_N$ are a matrix of zeros and a vector of ones of the indicated dimensions, respectively, the operator $\diag(\cdot)$ puts the vector provided as its argument on the main diagonal of a diagonal matrix, the indicator function $\mathcal{I}(\cdot)$ takes the value of 1 if the condition provided as the argument holds and 0 otherwise, $\otimes$ denotes the Kronecker product of matrices. $A\setminus B$ defines the set with all elements of the set $A$ that are not in the set $B$. $\Gamma(\cdot)$ denotes the gamma function, and $K_n(\cdot)$ denotes the modified Bessel function of the second kind.
+The following notation is used for statistical distributions: $\mathcal{N}$ stands for a univariate normal and $\mathcal{N}_N$ stands for the $N$-variate normal distribution. $\mathcal{NP}$ stands for a univariate normal product while $\log\mathcal{NP}$ for the univariate log normal product distribution (to be defined in Section \ref{sec:SVprior}).
 The gamma distribution is denoted by $\mathcal{G}$, the inverted gamma 2 by $\mathcal{IG}2$, and the uniform distribution by $\mathcal{U}$.
 Unless specified otherwise, $n$ goes from 1 to $N$, $t$ goes from 1 to $T$, and $s$ goes from 1 to $S$.